 Eventide – A dark, profound psychological thriller; two people intertwine in two tales of passion and survival; duplicity and destruction.

-I am working with a wonderful editor Amy Scott and the book is now in development mode.
+I am working with a fantastic editor, and the book is now in development mode.
 I will continue to blog Eventide as ‘short stories’ to give you a flavor of what’s to come.
-Eventide was originally published on Storytweetblog.com.
+Eventide was initially published on Storytweetblog.com.